Configure Agents

 | Connection failures | Multiple possible causes | Run ias doctor for a full diagnostic |

-| Runner not picking up work tasks | Runner not installed or not started | Run ias agent start (starts both) or check that the repo was bootstrapped with hybrid or full profile |
+| Work tasks are not being claimed | Runtime not started or repo not bootstrapped for managed execution | Run ias start and check that the repo was bootstrapped with runtime or full profile |

 Useful diagnostic commands